 - First year student orientation events, Fall.

 - First year (open to all) math grads seminar (Fall-Winter-Spring) on teaching, and mathematics as a career development.

 - Professional development night for careers in mathematical sciences, Winter.

 See Graduate Travel, an archive of recent graduate student travel.

 Graduate students are encouraged to participate in a variety of professional activities on campus and elsewhere, with various travel support available.
 Our students participate in the mathematical events local to Pacific Northwest, have traveled to summer schools (e.g., to MSRI (of which we are a member) and to IMA), and participated in various internships and national and international conferences.
 See the recent list of students who were successful in getting travel and other awards.
-We advertise the events for graduate students in the Newsletter, by occasional email, and we keep track of these in the list of graduate opportunities.Graduate School maintains a professional development website.
+We advertise the events for graduate students in the Newsletter, by occasional email, and we keep track of these in the list of graduate opportunities.Graduate School maintains a professional development website and events calendar.

 See the variety of possibilities for Graduate Student Travel support.